please-do-not-write-10am-6pm/movies/README.md

 - 🍦️ SASS, Bootstrap 4 + Fontawesome 5

 ## Description
-Application based on custom webpack boilerplate with the latest dependency versions an uses real data API provided by The Movie Database (TMDb).
+Movies is a a responsive React app written from scratch that utilized real movies data API provided by [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api)).

-*Notation: if you want to clone this app and use it by yourself, you should register account at TMDb and use your own API key.*
+*Notation: if you want to clone this app and use it by yourself, you should register account at TMDb and use your own TMDb API key.*

 ### Features:
 ##### 🎥 watch movies lists, filtered by categories: "Now playing", "Popular", "Top rated" and "Upcoming".
 Pagination is supported.